HL7NZ/nzf/input/pagecontent/interactions-126543.md

 #### Interactions Between - All

-Takes two or more NZMT Ids (MP, TP, MPP, TPP, MPUU, TPUU or CTPP) and returns the stockleys interactions between those NZMT Ids
+Takes two or more NZMT Ids (MP, TP, MPP, TPP, MPUU, TPUU or CTPP) and returns the Stockley's interactions between those NZMT Ids

 ##### Parameters